whiteribbonalliance/dashboard-api/README.md

 ## Translations

-To allow translations with `Google Cloud Translation API` include the service account's `credentials.json` at the root of the project and set `TRANSLATIONS_ENABLED` to `True`.
+To allow translations with `Google Cloud Translation API` include the Google Cloud service account's `credentials.json` at the root of the project and set `TRANSLATIONS_ENABLED` to `True`.

 ### Back-end